Hartington City Hall and Auditorium: Significance

 The Hartington City Hall and Auditorium “is an outstanding representation of the Prairie Style in Nebraska”.
 It represents a rare civic Prairie School building, and its importance is heightened given that Steele was able to build such a progressive design at a time when conservative architecture was overwhelming the Prairie Style.
 After about 1914, interest in progressive architecture in general and the Prairie School in particular waned in the big Midwestern cities, such as Chicago and Minneapolis, that had earlier embraced it.
 By 1915, H. Allen Brooks states, Prairie School “architects were having difficulty obtaining commissions, despite the fact that the quality of their work remained steadfastly high, and the building industry continued active.”

-The Hartington City Hall and Auditorium is a good example of Steele's successful construction of Prairie Style buildings.
+The Hartington City Hall and Auditorium is an example of Steele's successful construction of Prairie Style buildings.
 It came at the midpoint of the 18 years during which he designed in that style, from his Ben and Harriet Schulein House (Sioux City, 1913) to his Williges Building (Sioux City, 1929–1930), “one of the last manifestations of the ...Prairie Style in the United States.”
-Steele's ability to persist in selling clients on the Prairie Style at these late dates, especially in rural Nebraska and neighboring South Dakota and Iowa, is remarkable.
+Steele persisted in selling clients on the Prairie Style at these late dates in rural Nebraska and neighboring South Dakota and Iowa.